CSYE6225/UnixSysProgramming/AndersonHJ/FinalProject/README.md

 sudo service apache2 restart

-###Install PHP Modules
+####Install PHP Modules
-To enhance the functionality of PHP, we can optionally install some additional modules.
-If you decide you would like to install a package, you can do so by using the apt-get install command like we have been doing for our other software.
+To enhance the functionality of PHP, we can optionally install some additional modules.If you decide you would like to install a package, you can do so by using the apt-get install command like we have been doing for our other software.
 If we decided that php5-cli is something that we need, we could type:

 sudo apt-get install php5-cli